ecoinvent/ecoinvent-topology/docs/index.rst

 .. image:: images/NERC.png
     :align: center

-Ecoinvent regions are defined constructively, i.e. they are built up by adding different topological faces together.
+Ecoinvent regions are defined constructively, i.e. they are built up by adding together their smallest constituent units.
+Intersection or difference functions are not used, as they can lead to floating-point errors and small geometrical artifacts.

-After a consistent topology is constructed, only the regions necessary for ecoinvent are extracted, and the final ecoinvent topology of the world looks like this:
+After a consistent topology is constructed, the regions used in ecoinvent are extracted.
+For example, ecoinvent provides Australian states, so these are added individually; however, state-level data in most other countries are not used, so only the country borders are extracted.
+The final ecoinvent topology of the world looks like this:

 .. image:: images/ecoinvent-world.png
     :align: center

 The input data and scripts to process, combine, and export all location data, as well as this manual, are open source and `freely available for download <https://bitbucket.org/cmutel/constructive-geometries>`__.

-- Custom drawn geometries

 List of locations in ecoinvent
 ------------------------------